-Finally a biopic of a living, breathing human which dares to tell the truth and doesn’t sugar coat the reality.
-In sort, I, Tonya is the biopic film you and I have been waiting for.
+Finally, a biopic of a living, breathing human which dares to tell the truth and doesn’t sugar coat the reality.
+In short, I, Tonya is the biopic film you and I have been waiting for.
 Frankly, until I, Tonya I was suffering from biopic fatigue the genre felt bloated and formulaic.
 This is bold, sassy and shocking filmmaking.

 Why does it work?

 The script, everything comes down to the writing and Steven Rogers writing is sharp and succinct.
 Tonya had a shit life, was treated badly by everyone and never got a chance at redemption because of she was poor and a woman.
 She never actually hit Nancy Kerrigan yet she was banned for life from ice skating.